-- Design for Moore's law. - The number of transistors on a chip doubles every 18-24 months. - Architects have to anticipate where technology will be when the design of a system is completed. - Use of this principle is limited by Dennard scaling. - Use abstraction to simplify design. - Abstraction is used to represent the design at different levels of representation. - Lower-level details can be hidden to provide simpler models at higher levels. - Make the common case fast. - Identify the common case and try to improve it. - Most cost efficient method to obtain improvements. - Improve performance via parallelism. - Improve performance by performing operations in parallel. - There are many levels of parallelism instruction-level, process-level, etc.
+• Design for Moore's law.

+- The number of transistors on a chip doubles every 18-24 months. - Architects have to anticipate where technology will be when the design of a system is completed.

+•Use abstraction to simplify design.

+- Abstraction is used to represent the design at different levels of representation. - Lower-level details can be hidden to provide simpler models at higher levels.

+• Make the common case fast.

+- Identify the common case and try to improve it. - Most cost efficient method to obtain improvements. - Improve performance via parallelism. - Improve performance by performing operations in parallel. - There are many levels of parallelism instruction-level, process-level, etc.